tweag/gazelle_haskell_modules/README.md

 ```
 Should Haskell packages need to be grabbed from elsewhere, alternative
 labels can be provided to [gazelle_haskell_modules_dependencies][gazelle_haskell_modules_dependencies].

-Note that for dependencies with `-` in their name, such as `ghc-paths`, since Starlark doesn't allow `-` in identifiers, you'll need to use
-an underscored version, e.g. `ghc_paths`.

 You can generate or update build rules by adding the following to
 one of your `BUILD` files.